Go Back Email Link

 Instructions

-• Place the balls in the dish or on the tray with a little space between them (you want them to join together when baking, as this is what makes them so soft).
+• Place them in the dish or on the tray with a little space between them: you want them to join slightly when baking, which helps make them soft.

 • Cover with a tea towel and leave to rest for around 30 minutes.